SOQL vs SOSL: When to Use Each (with 15 Real-World Query Examples)

 - Searches many objects in one query.
 The

-RETURNINGclause specifies which to bring back. - Full-text-style matching with wildcards (
+RETURNINGclause specifies which objects to bring back and which fields each one should expose. - Full-text-style matching with wildcards (

-*,?) and phrase search. - Uses Salesforce's search index (separate from the database index) — fast on big orgs.
+*,?) and phrase search. - Uses Salesforce's search index, which is separate from the database index and built specifically for this kind of workload.
+It stays fast on big orgs where SOQL

 Weaknesses:

-- The search index can be ~10–60 seconds behind real-time.
-Records inserted moments ago may not appear yet.
+- The search index can be ten to sixty seconds behind real-time.
+Records inserted moments ago may not appear in a SOSL result until the indexer catches up.

 Side-by-side comparison